hot-glue-for-rails/hot-glue/README.md

 # VERSION HISTORY
+#### 2021-09-27  - v0.2.2 - Fixes some issues with related fields; unlocks Rails 7 in Gemspec file

 #### 2021-09-20  - v0.2.1 - Fixes nesting behavior when using gd option

 #### 2021-09-06 - v0.2.0 - ERB or HAML; use the option --markup=erb or --markup=haml (default is now erb)